ralfdoering/forthlcd/README.md

 # Origin

-The base ideas for the forth code come from an [article](http://www.mikrocontroller.net/articles/AVR-Tutorial:_LCD) at http://www.mikrocontroller.net.
+The base ideas for the forth code came from an [article](http://www.mikrocontroller.net/articles/AVR-Tutorial:_LCD) at http://www.mikrocontroller.net.
 I just adapted their assembler code to Forth.